 Underground forest with primates – Kyambura

 The Underground forest with primates – Kyambura is part of the famous Queen Elizabeth national park in western Uganda.
-The gorge has tropical rain forest and Kyambura river flowing through it.
-The Kyambura gorge is an important water source for the wildlife that stay in the surrounding savanna area.
-The underground forest has a number of primates such as ;chimpanzees ,red tailed monkeys, baboons, black and white colobus and also vervet monkeys.
+The gorge has a tropical rain forest and Kyambura river flowing through it.
+The Kyambura gorge is an important water source for the wildlife that stays in the surrounding savanna area.
+The underground forest has a number of primates such as; chimpanzees, red-tailed monkeys, baboons, black and white colobus and also vervet monkeys.

 This 16km long gorge has habituated chimpanzees; hence chimpanzee tracking is the major activity that attracts visitors to this beautiful gorge.
 You can choose to either morning or afternoon session to track Chimpanzees; a maximum of 8 persons per group and spending an hour observing and taking photos of the chimpanzees.
 The minimum age for tracking is 15 years old.
 The gorge also has a number of forest mammals such as giant forest hogs.